 All modules are taught by subject specialists.
 Lectures are interactive and involve active participation of students.

 Assessment is coursework based with students completing innovative and practical assignments.
 For example students will think of a business idea, create a company and start trading for one particular module.

 In this section

 The course places a strong focus on enhancing the employment prospects of its graduates.
 Previous alumni have secured positions within large multinational organisations such as Diageo, PriceWaterhouse Coopers, Deloitte and KPMG as well as small to medium sized enterprises.

 Others have used the course as a valuable springboard to gain a thorough understanding of business and management principles before starting up their own business or gaining promotion in their current employment.

 Work placement / study abroad

-A unique feature of this course is tthe inclusion of a 12 week internship built into semester 3 during which students undertake a Management Project.
+A unique feature of this course is tthe inclusion of a 12 week internship built into semester 3 of year two during which students undertake a Management Project.
 This gives them the opportunity to put theory into practice through an applied project.